 To study in Australia you must have a valid Australian visa.
 Student visas are temporary visas that allow people to come to Australia for a specified period to study at an Australian institution.

-In Australia, student visas are issued by the Department of Immigration and Border Protection.
+In Australia, student visas are issued by the Department of Home Affairs.

-To apply for an international student visa you will need a valid passport, the electronic Confirmation of Enrolment (COE) issued by Southern Cross University and any other documentation required by the Department of Immigration and Border Protection (DIBP).
+To apply for an international student visa you will need a valid passport, the electronic Confirmation of Enrolment (COE) issued by Southern Cross University and any other documentation required by the Department of Home Affairs.